 How Hard is Maple Pass Loop?

 The Maple Pass Loop Trail is rated as moderate to hard.
-This is not an easy trail so should only be attempted by people who have some hiking experience.
+This is not an easy trail, so it should only be attempted by people who have some hiking experience.
 Going counterclockwise makes the trail a little easier.

 Are there bears in Maple Pass Loop North Cascades?

 Yes, there are bears in the Maple Pass Loop.
-Black Bears are in North Cascades National Park so you should be prepared to come across one.
+Black Bears are in North Cascades National Park, so you should be prepared to come across one.
 While they typically avoid areas with people, they can still be found on the trail.
+Learn more about bears in the North Cascades here.

 Other Trails in the Area